 Turn Strangers Into Clients – Nate Grahek

-Our lunch and learn series recently had a favorite visitor, and it's such good information that we wanted to share some highlights with you!
+Our Lunch & Learn series recently had a favorite visitor, and it's such good information that we wanted to share some highlights with you!

 Nate Grahek is the owner of Sticky Marketing Tools, simple online marketing tools built for photographers.
 There are so many juicy nuggets in this lunchtime conversation of simple photography business marketing tools that need to be shared with photographers looking to grow their client base.